Need another category? Click here or call us at (866) 345-6784.

 If a delinquent Hawaii tenant frequently pays rent late or has not paid rent at all, there is a good reason for eviction.
 Some states do have a grace period for an occasional late payment.
 However, if a tenant makes a habit of always paying late, that grace period does not apply and the property owner can provide an eviction notice.

 The Hawaii Department of Commerce and Consumer Affairs states that there is no grace period for late rent payments in the state.
-The day after rent is due, a tenant that hasn’t paid can incur late penalties.
+The day after rent is due, a tenant who hasn’t paid can incur late penalties.
 However, the landlord still has to give the tenant notice in writing and provide 5 business days to allow the tenant to pay off the balance.

 You should always provide your tenant with “late rent” notices and keep a copy for yourself in your files.
 That way, if the eviction case goes to court, you have paper evidence of their failure to pay rent on time.